Last Updated on 22/02/2019 by Patryk Bandurski

-This article is an intro into a blog series about HTTP methods usage in RESTful services.
-As a GET is the most common I will start with it.
-This method is used for retrieving collection of resources or a single resource.
-In other words this could be used for searching purposes.
-However the more advanced search criteria I will describe in next article.
+This article is an intro to a blog series about HTTP methods usage in RESTful services.
+As a GET is the most common, I will start with it.
+This method is used for retrieving the collection of resources or a single resource.
+In other words, GET can be used for searching purposes.
+However, the more advanced search criteria I will describe in the next article.

 Use Case

 Let’s imagine that we are responsible for a design of a completely new service.
-This service should allow client to manage accounts of a domain system.
-All data are stored within NoSQL database – this is just an implementation details that do not change our design.
-By manage I think about listing all available accounts , finding a particular one by id or searching by a given constraint.
+This service should allow clients to manage accounts of a domain system.
+All data are stored within the NoSQL database – this is just implementation details that do not change our design.
+By manage I think about listing all available accounts, finding a particular one by id, or searching by a given constraint.
 As you may expect the primary resource would be an account.
+On the right-hand side, you can see the data model.

 Service Design